Mohammed-Alhamadani/Collab_Finale/README.md

 ## Overview

 The **HEY!
-HI!: Ai Can Never...** platform is a cutting-edge web application designed to bring people together through shared interests, community events, and educational resources.
+HI! ** platform is a cutting-edge web application designed to bring people together through shared interests, community events, and educational resources.
 This platform empowers users to **Meet**, **Connect**, and **Learn** in a supportive online environment.

 ### Core Concepts